 In it's response to SACS, UNC presented a chastened tone:

-No University official has formally objected to this media word choice as far as I know; but by proxy, critics of the media "narrative" have cited the University's own longstanding ameliorating arguments that though the courses were deficient, there is no evidence that credit was ever awarded for classes:
+The University's longstanding ameliorating arguments to the "fraudulent" nature of the classes has been that though the courses were deficient, there is no evidence that credit was ever awarded for classes:

 - that hadn't been approved by the University and accredited; or,